amarks93/amarks93/README.md

 ## Hello!
 Welcome 🤗

 #### I am a...
-- 🖥️ Current Software Engineering Teaching Fellow for The Grace Hopper Program
+- 🖥️ Current Software Engineering Apprentice at Pinterest
 - 👸🏻 Former Disney Princess and Performer for Disney Theme Parks and Events worldwide
 - 🐱 Cat Mom to Luna (as in Lovegood, but also as in Sailor Moon)